bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 }

-=== File: recipes/recipe_executor/components/steps/read_file/read_file_spec.md ===
+=== File: recipes/recipe_executor/components/steps/read_files/read_files_spec.md ===
-# ReadFileStep Component Specification
+# ReadFilesStep Component Specification

 ## Purpose

-The ReadFileStep component reads a file from the filesystem and stores its contents in the execution context.
-It serves as a foundational step for loading data into recipes, such as specifications, templates, and other input files.
+The ReadFilesStep component reads one or more files from the filesystem and stores their contents in the execution context.
+It serves as a foundational step for loading data into recipes, such as specifications, templates, and other input files, with support for both single file and multi-file operations.

 ## Core Requirements

-- Read a file from a specified path
+- Read a file or multiple files from specified path(s)
+- Support both single string path and list of paths as input
-- Support template-based path resolution
+- Support template-based path resolution for all paths
-- Store file contents in the context under a specified key
+- Store all file contents in the context under a single specified key
+- Provide flexible content merging options for multi-file reads
-- Provide optional file handling for cases when files might not exist
+- Support optional file handling for cases when files might not exist
 - Include appropriate logging and error messages
 - Follow minimal design with clear error handling

 ## Implementation Considerations

-- Use template rendering to support dynamic paths
+- Use template rendering to support dynamic paths for both single paths and lists of paths
 - Handle missing files explicitly with meaningful error messages
 - Use consistent UTF-8 encoding for text files
 - Implement optional flag to continue execution if files are missing
+- For multiple files, provide a way to merge contents (default: concatenate with newlines between filenames + content)
+- Provide a clear content structure when reading multiple files (dictionary with filenames as keys)
 - Keep the implementation simple and focused on a single responsibility
+- For backwards compatibility, preserve behavior of single file reads

 ## Logging

-- Debug: Log the file path attempting to be read prior to reading (in case of failure)
+- Debug: Log each file path attempting to be read prior to reading (in case of failure)
-- Info: Log the successful reading of the file (including path) and its storage in the context (including key)
+- Info: Log the successful reading of each file (including path) and the final storage in the context (including key)

 ## Component Dependencies